-- Snap a chalkline on all walls to align the top edge of the starter strip. - Installation of starter strip and panels should begin on the lowest wall. - Install starter strip along the chalkline, nailing in nail slots to allow for penetration into solid wood.
+- Snap a chalkline on all walls to align the top edge of the starter strip.
+Use the special starter strip for Cedar Discovery (CDSS). - Installation of starter strip and panels should begin on the lowest wall. - Install starter strip along the chalkline, nailing in nail slots to allow for penetration into solid wood.
 Wood stripping may be required to accomplish this.